 In The Tell-Tale Brain, author V.S.
 Ramachandran, shows us what it means to be human from the perspective of neuroscience.
 The author, director of the Center for Brain and Cognition at UCSD, highlights the inner workings of the brain by drawing conclusions from individuals with abnormal neurological conditions.

-The central neuroscientific puzzle he seeks to solve, is what makes humans unique compared to the great apes, considering that every anatomic region of the human brain has an analog in the brain of the great apes.
-To do this, the author delves into the handful of brain regions that “have been so radically elaborated that at the functional (or cognitive) level, they actually can be considered novel and unique.”
+The central neuroscientific puzzle he seeks to solve, is what makes humans unique compared to the great apes.
+The challenge?
+Every anatomic region of the human brain has an analog in the brain of the great apes.
+Therefore, the author delves into the handful of brain regions that “have been so radically elaborated that at the functional (or cognitive) level, they actually can be considered novel and unique.”

 Ramachandran explores mirror neurons, which automatically simulate the actions of others.
 Mirror neurons also allow us to read people’s intentions and to anticipate next actions.
 Through this, he hypothesizes, humans developed capabilities for social learning, imitation and the transmission of culture.